awsdocs/aws-systems-manager-user-guide/doc_source/sysman-state-assoc.md

 # Creating associations<a name="sysman-state-assoc"></a>

-The following procedures describe how to create a State Manager association by using the AWS Systems Manager console, AWS Command Line Interface \(AWS CLI\), and AWS Tools for PowerShell\.
-State Manager is a capability of AWS Systems Manager\.

-**Important**
+State Manager, a capability of AWS Systems Manager, helps you keep your AWS resources in a state that you define and reduce configuration drift\.
+To do this, State Manager uses associations\.
+An *association* is a configuration that you assign to your AWS resources\.
+The configuration defines the state that you want to maintain on your resources\.
+For example, an association can specify that antivirus software must be installed and running on a managed node, or that certain ports must be closed\.

+An association specifies a schedule for when to apply the configuration and the targets for the association\.
+For example, an association for antivirus software might run once a day on all managed nodes in an AWS account\.
+If the software isn't installed on a node, then the association could instruct State Manager to install it\.
+If the software is installed, but the service isn't running, then the association could instruct State Manager to start the service\.

-The following procedures describe how to create an association that uses either a `Command` or a `Policy` document\.
-For information about creating an association that uses an Automation runbook, see [Running automations with triggers using State Manager](automation-sm-target.md)\.
+The following procedures describe how to create an association that uses either a `Command` or a `Policy` document to target managed nodes\.
+For information about creating an association that uses an Automation runbook to target nodes or other types of AWS resources, see [Running automations with triggers using State Manager](automation-sm-target.md)\.

+**Before you begin**
+When you create an association, you can either specify a schedule for the association or run the association immediately\.
+If you specify a schedule, you must enter the schedule in the form of either a cron or rate expression\.
+For more information about cron and rate expressions, see [Reference: Cron and rate expressions for Systems Manager](reference-cron-and-rate-expressions.md)\.

+An association also specifies which managed nodes, or targets, should receive the association\.
+State Manager includes several features to help you target your managed nodes and control how the association is deployed to those targets\.
+For more information about targets and rate controls, see [About targets and rate controls in State Manager associations](systems-manager-state-manager-targets-and-rate-controls.md)\.

+## About creating associations<a name="state-manager-about-creating-associations"></a>

-When you create a State Manager association, by default, the system immediately runs it on the specified instances or targets\.
+When you create an association, by default, the system immediately runs it on the specified resources\.
 After the initial run, the association runs in intervals according to the schedule that you defined and according to the following rules:
-+ State Manager attempts to run the association on all specified or targeted instances during an interval\.
++ State Manager attempts to run the association on all specified or targeted nodes during an interval\.
-+ If an association doesn't run during an interval \(because, for example, a concurrency value limited the number of instances that could process the association at one time\), then State Manager attempts to run the association during the next interval\.
++ If an association doesn't run during an interval \(because, for example, a concurrency value limited the number of nodes that could process the association at one time\), then State Manager attempts to run the association during the next interval\.
 + State Manager records history for all skipped intervals\.
 You can view the history on the **Execution History** tab\.

-**Applying an association at a cron interval**
+For associations that run according to a schedule, you can specify standard cron or rate expressions that define when the association runs\.
+State Manager also supports cron expressions that include a day of the week and the number sign \(\#\) to designate the *n*th day of a month to run an association\.
+Here is an example that runs a cron schedule on the third Tuesday of every month at 23:30 UTC:

+`cron(30 23 ? * TUE#3 *)`

+Here is an example that runs on the second Thursday of every month at midnight UTC:

+`cron(0 0 ? * THU#2 *)`

+State Manager also supports the \(L\) sign to indicate the last *X* day of the month\.
+Here is an example that runs a cron schedule on the last Tuesday of every month at midnight UTC:

+`cron(0 0 ? * 3L *)`

+To further control when an association runs, for example if you want to run an association two days after patch Tuesday, you can specify an offset\.
+An *offset* defines how many days to wait after the scheduled day to run an association\.
+For example, if you specified a cron schedule of `cron(0 0 ? * THU#2 *)`, you could specify the number 3 in the **Schedule offset** field to run the association each Sunday after the second Thursday of the month\.

+**Note**
-If you don't want an association to run immediately after you create it, you can choose the **Apply association only at the next specified Cron interval** option in the Systems Manager console\.
+To use offsets, you must either choose the **Apply association only at the next specified Cron interval** option in the console or you must specify the `ApplyOnlyAtCronInterval` parameter from the command line\.
+This option tells State Manager not to run an association immediately after you create it\.

-If you chose this option when you created an association and later you edit that association or you make changes to the SSM document on which that association is based \(by using the **Documents** page in the console\), State Manager applies the association at the next specified cron interval\.
-For example, if you chose the `Latest` version of an SSM document when you created an association and you edit the association by choosing a different document version on the **Documents** page, State Manager applies the association at the next specified cron interval if you previously selected this option\.
-If this option wasn't selected, State Manager immediately runs the association\.

-The following procedure describes how to use targets and rate controls when creating an association\.
-For more information about these features, see [About targets and rate controls in State Manager associations](systems-manager-state-manager-targets-and-rate-controls.md)\.

-**Warning**
-An AWS Identity and Access Management \(IAM\) user, group, or role with permission to create an association that targets a resource group of Amazon Elastic Compute Cloud \(Amazon EC2\) instances automatically has root\-level control of all instances in the group\.
-Only trusted administrators should be permitted to create associations\.

 ## Create an association \(console\)<a name="sysman-state-assoc-console"></a>

 The following procedure describes how to use the Systems Manager console to create a State Manager association\.

+**Warning**
+When you create an association, you can choose an AWS resource group of managed nodes as the target for the association\.
+If an AWS Identity and Access Management \(IAM\) user, group, or role has permission to create an association that targets a resource group of managed nodes, then that user, group, or role automatically has root\-level control of all nodes in the group\.
+Permit only trusted administrators to create associations\.

 **To create a State Manager association**